 To show the infamy of the putrescent doctrine, we have been compelled to publish extracts from the writings and speeches of the leaders.
 They, on being shown up, all reeking and festering with their foul pollution, engendered from the lowest hells of infamy, vomited forth a flood of nastiness, and sent forth a stench more intolerable than that of a Diakka, in the main hope that they would divert attention from themselves by the filth they were attempting to besmear others with.
-Poor foolish sensualists I They have become the observed of all observers !
+Poor foolish sensualists !
+They have become the observed of all observers !

 True Spiritualism is not in the least responsible, either for their theories or practice.
-Spiritualism, which is simply a faith in spirit communion, necessarily claims that all which is noble and good in moral ethics, springs forth spontaneously from the crowning faculties situated in the higher elements of the human brain, while sensualism which is advocated and practiced by the Moses-Woodhullites, spontaneously gushes forth from the passional region-the base of the brain, and is more fully manifested in the brute creation.
-Hence, it follows, that a doctrine based upon sen ualism ignores all the refinements of civilization, and gravitates towards barbarism. where passional, brute force reigns supreme.
-The firm unmistakable voice of all intelligent Spiritualists throughout the world, in denial of all fellowship with this new-fangled doctrine, vomited forth from the lowest hells of all life, mortal and immortal, 'called " Social.
-Breedom," is opening the eyes of old opposers. and arousing a spirit of inquiry, an hundred fold more intense than was ever before manifested, to know more of the "Philosophy of Life" as taught by the sages of the higher planes of human existence...
+Spiritualism, which is simply a faith in spirit communion, necessarily claims that all which is noble and good in moral ethics, springs forth spontaneously from the crowning faculties situated in the higher elements of the human brain, while sensualism which is advocated and practiced by the Moses-Woodhullites, spontaneously gushes forth from the passional region-the base of the brain, and

-The idiocy of refusing to consider the pheiomena of Spiritualism on account of the unpopular conditions surrounding the inchoste system, is only equalled by another idiocy equally common, that of referring these nat-ural phenomena to supernatural causes.
-The class of persons who commit this folly is as silly and weak-headed as the former class is silly and weak-headed as the former class is bigoted and spiteful.
-There may be such a thing as Spiritualism; every system has unities and laws, causes, propositions, and corollaries; Spiritualism, even as held by its sincerest dis-ciples, is yet unsystematized.
-No two Spirit-ualists will agree through five minutes' ques-tioning concerning admitted evidence, physi-cal or psychical.
-This will probably continue to be the case for some time, whether a systo be the case for some time, whether a system to be called Spiritualism ever be developed or not.
+The idiocy of refusing to consider the phenomena of Spiritualism on account of the un opular conditions surrounding the inchoate system, is only equalled by another idiocy equally common, that of referring these natural phenomena to supernatural causes.
+The class of persons who commit this folly is as silly and weak-headed as the former class is igoted and spiteful.
+There may be such a thing as Spiritualism; every system has unities and laws, causes, propositions, and corollaries; Spiritualism, even as held by its sincerest dia ciples, is yet unsystematized.
+No two Spiritualists will agree through five minutes' questioning concerning admitted evidence, physi-cal or psychical.
+This will probably continue to be the case for some time, whether a system to be called Spiritualism ever be developed or not.
 If spiritual phenomena are produced by superhuman agencies, they are miracles, and are not to be satisfactorily explained by ordinary methods.
 If they are not miracles, science will gradually remove their seeming mask, and Spiritualism, in its religious aspect, must perish.

-Meanwhile, here are the facts When Miss Collins, the holy maid of San Francisco, was discovered to be a stigmata, Roman Catholics have hunted to perdition, methaphorically, the cynics who sneered at the miraculous origin of the blondy marks.
+Meanwhile, here are the facts When Miss Collins, the holy maid of San Francisco, was discovered to be a stigmata, Roman Catholics have hunted to perdition, methaphor ically, the cynics who sneered at the miraculous origin of the bloody marks.
 The archbishop, not being a fool, accepted the facts, and proceeded patiently to get at their causes.
-The persistent surveillance of an entire year has at last been rewarded.
-The girl produced the Christ-like traces by her own nails.
-Let investigators subject the phenomena of Spiritualism to the same treatment.
+The persist ent surveillance of an entire year has at last been rewarded.
+The girl produced the Christ like traces by her own nails.
+Let investigator subject the phenomena of Spiritualism to the same treatment.
 If the archbishop had not, after vigilant investigation, discovered a natural origin for the sanguinary facts on the head, hands, feet, and side of Miss Collins, he would probably have been decent enough not to deny the facts, but admit that their origin was supernatural.

-That Miss Collins was avowedly a Catholic, and presumably a saint, and turns out to be actually a fraud, is not sufficient proof that catholicity and all saints are frauds.
+That Miss Collins was avowedly a Catholic.

+and presumably a saint, and turns out to be actually a fraud, is not sufficient proof that catholicity and all saints are frauds.
 Let logic not be one thing to one system of religion and another thing to another.
-Spiritualism is not necessarily a humbug and a cheat, because some Spiritualists are dead beats, scoundrels, and libertines.
-The sacraments of the Christian church do not depend for their efficacy upon the spiritual condition of the adminis trator.
-The facts of Spiritualism are no more and no less than facts because of the character of their media.
-Let the media and the consequences take care of themselves.
+Spiritualism is not necessarily a humbug and a cheat, because some Spiritualists are dead beats, scoundrels and libertines.
+The sacraments of the Christian church do not depend for their efficacy upon the spiritual condition of the administrator.
+The facts of Spiritualism are no more and no less than facts because of the character of their media. - Let the media and the consequences take care of themselves.